-Kaman Corporation (the "Company") is composed of two business segments:
+Kaman Corporation (the "Company") is comprised of two business segments:

-- Distribution, the third largest power transmission/motion control industrial distributor in North America, offering technical differentiation in the bearings and mechanical power transmission, fluid power, and electrical automation and control markets. - · Aerospace, a manufacturer and subcontractor in the international, commercial and military aerospace and defense markets.
+- The Distribution segment is the third largest power transmission, motion control, and fluid power industrial distributor in North America.
+Distribution conducts business in the mechanical power transmission and bearings, electrical, automation and control, and fluid power product platforms and provides total solutions from system design and integration to machine parts and value-added services to North America's manufacturing industry. - The Aerospace segment is a manufacturer and subcontractor in the international, commercial and military aerospace and defense markets.